Permissionless-Software-Foundation/bch-js-examples/applications/collaborate/sell-slp/README.md

 To run through the example.
 Follow these instructions and run each step with `npm start` or `npm run <script>`:

 - [create-wallets](./create-wallets) will create two wallets.
 One for the Seller and one for the Buyer.
 Run with `npm start`.
+Follow the on-screen instructions after running the script.
+- [check-balances](./check-balances) can be used to ensure the wallets have the appropriate amount of sats and tokens, as per the instructions produced by create-wallets.js.
+Run with `npm start`.
+-